crazycapivara/deckgl/README.md

 Layers
 ------

-Due to the generic function `add_layer` any kind of layer defined in the [deck.gl API Reference](https://deck.gl/#/documentation/deckgl-api-reference) is supported.
+Due to the generic function `add_layer` any kind of layer defined in the [deck.gl Layer Catalog](https://github.com/uber/deck.gl/tree/master/docs/layers#deckgl-layer-catalog-overview) is supported.
 The layer type is chosen via the `class_name` parameter, e. g. `ScatterplotLayer` or `GeoJsonLayer`.
 Usually you will not use the generic function but one of the `add_*_layer` shortcut functions instead:

 ``` r
 # Generic function